 What happens in a situation like this?
 Let’s say Fleet Management Company ‘A’ has a damaged car in its fleet of 20 vehicles.
 This means that 19 vehicles have to be rotated to meet the need of the same number of customers.
 This can be challenging for a company, and problematic for the employer and the employee.
 This also impacts productivity and timelines and therefore impacts costs.

 Rather than depending on Excel sheets, fleet management companies need to build a fleet management plan that ensures preventive maintenance, which in turn reduces fleet costs and mitigates liability risks.
+There are many other ways by which you can improve the efficiency of your fleet business.

 In this article, we will discuss the steps you need to take to maintain a seamless, hassle-free fleet management plan.